 Your Augusta University JagID accesses Library resources through the Augusta University Libraries proxy server when away from the Augusta campus.

-Greenblatt Library account Patron Barcode and PIN
+Greenblatt Library account Patron Barcode

 Contact the Library Information Center desk 706-721-3441 for questions about your Greenblatt Library account.

 Consider using the Greenblatt Library's fee-based Interlibrary Loan service as a cost-effective method to obtain full-text documents not found by the “Find It@Augusta University” button or eJournal Navigator.
 Registering a personal Interlibrary Loan account to request articles the Library does not hold is completed online.
 The Interlibrary Loan staff may be contacted at 706-721-6374 to assist with initial registration or ordering/payment questions.

 Because books ordered through the fee-based Interlibrary Loan service must be picked up and returned to the Greenblatt Library on the Augusta campus, book borrowing may only be ordered through GIL Express.
 Any library staff member may assist a distance education student in locating books from other participating University System of Georgia libraries in the GIL Express system at no cost.
 Distance education students participating in GIL Express book borrowing transactions must be able to pick-up and return books to a participating University System of Georgia library.